mobile-cloud-computing/GameTheory/README.md

 	* Fitness function

-The following examples are included in the 'test' directory:
+The following examples are included in the main directory:

 	'GameCoalition.m': the main implementation of our game using PDTOOLBOX